-People from Victoria's Deaf, hard of hearing and hearing friends' community joined a bushwalking challenge along Mornington Peninsula's Two Bays Trail to highlight the importance of understanding mental health issues often faced by people who are deaf or hard of hearing.
-The event was organised by Karli Deaf Health and Deaf Bushwalking Victoria, supported by Parks Victoria and Deaf Children Australia.
+People from Victoria's Deaf, hard of hearing and hearing friends' community joined a bushwalking challenge along Mornington Peninsula's stunning Two Bays Trail to highlight the importance of understanding mental health issues often faced by people who are deaf or hard of hearing.

+Karli Deaf Health and Deaf Bushwalking Victoria, supported by Parks Victoria and Deaf Children Australia, organised the event that included 13 and 26 km walks from Dromana to Cape Schanck.